 This guide will go through Morpheus tagging features and best practices, as well as include provisioning examples from some of the most commonly integrated clouds.

-Tag syncing is a two-way street in Morpheus for supported clouds.
-At the time of this writing (Morpheus 4.2.2), tag syncing is supported in Amazon, Azure, Google, VMware, and Alibaba Clouds.
+Tag syncing is bi-directional in Morpheus for supported clouds.
+Tag syncing is currently supported in Amazon, Azure, Google, VMware, and Alibaba Clouds.